emmawalshdev/kaytea_art/README.md

 * Online payment for commissions
 * Product filtering by rating
 * Discount code and voucher capabilities
+* functionality to add a keyword from the site.
 * Cart counter - showing number of items in cart instead of the cart cost
 * Automatic deduction of product stock (upon sale)
 * Abandoned cart recovery